G Fuel

-G Fuel (stylized in all uppercase as G FUEL), is a brand of caffeinated drink mix sold by Gamma Labs, based in West Babylon, New York.
-It is marketed as a supplement for gaming that allegedly boosts focus and quickens reaction time.
+G Fuel (stylized in all uppercase as G FUEL) is a brand of caffeinated drink mix sold by Gamma Labs, based in Hauppauge, New York.
+It is marketed as a supplement for gaming that is designed to improve focus and reaction time.

 G Fuel was originally released as a water-soluble caffeinated powder.
 It has since expanded its line of products, including carbonated versions of flavors in cans and caffeine-free "hydration" flavors, among others.

+It is one of the largest energy drink companies in the United States, with an estimated $50 million in annual revenue.

 Overview

 A serving of G Fuel contains 140 to 150 mg of caffeine.
-G Fuel is available in multiple flavors, typically fruit-based, such as fruit punch, green apple, and lemon lime.
+G Fuel is available in multiple flavors, typically fruit-based, such as lingonberry, fruit punch, green apple, and lemon lime.
 In addition, G Fuel often collaborates with film production companies, game studios, video game media companies, and musicians, to create custom, promotional flavors.

 Controversy

 In April 2018, Gamma Labs settled a $118,500 lawsuit with California's Environmental Research Center over lead contamination in their G Fuel products.
-18 samples of G Fuel were found to have great enough lead content that warning labels were required, per California's Proposition 65.
+18 samples of G Fuel were found to have contained enough lead content that warning labels were required, per California's Proposition 65.

-In June 2022, Gamma Labs fired seven of its talent managers, citing "restructuring", after a company executive allegedly used a slur and made derogatory statements while on a team call.
-G Fuel also banned users who mentioned the event from their Twitch live chat.
-Meanwhile, they have not made an official statement on the event.
-Several content creators who were partnered with G Fuel announced that they were terminating their partnerships over the incident.
+On June 16, 2022, Gamma Labs fired seven of its talent managers, citing "restructuring", a day after five of them reported its CEO, Cliff Morgan, for using a slur and making derogatory statements while on a team call.
+G Fuel did not make an official statement on the event, though it acknowledged Morgan had called employees "lazy motherfuckers".
+The company also banned users who mentioned the event from their Twitch live chat.
+More than 75 content creators who were partnered with G Fuel announced that they were terminating their partnerships over the incident.